Labor

 Illustration of restaurant workers standing on stacked bills and coins

-With over 20 states currently in the midst of considering wage increases in 2024, this is forcing restaurant operators to think about how they will adjust their businesses to accommodate for a higher restaurant minimum wage in the year ahead.
+With 21 states set to increase wages in 2025, this is forcing restaurant operators to think about how they will adjust their businesses to accommodate for a higher restaurant minimum wage in the year ahead.

 The good news is that several states in the U.S. (and provinces in Canada) have already increased their minimum wage, tipped minimum wage, and tip credit in the past few years.
-Employing these payroll strategies can be helpful to combat the rise of the minimum wage, without reducing staff or compromising customer service.
+Following their lead and employing these payroll strategies can help to combat the rise of the minimum wage, without reducing staff or compromising customer service.

 In this article, we’ll tell you everything you need to know about restaurant minimum wage increases and dealing with increased labor costs, including: